laravelcm/laravel-subscriptions/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to [help@rinvex.com](help@rinvex.com).
+If you discover a security vulnerability within this project, please send an e-mail to [developers@laravel.cm](help@rinvex.com).
 All security vulnerabilities will be promptly addressed.

-## About Rinvex
+## About Laravel Cameroon

-Rinvex is a software solutions startup, specialized in integrated enterprise solutions for SMEs established in Alexandria, Egypt since June 2016.
-We believe that our drive The Value, The Reach, and The Impact is what differentiates us and unleash the endless possibilities of our philosophy through the power of software.
-We like to call it Innovation At The Speed Of Life.
-That’s how we do our share of advancing humanity.
+The community of PHP and Laravel developers in Cameroon, the largest gathering of developers in Cameroon.

 ## License

 This software is released under [The MIT License (MIT)](LICENSE).

-(c) 2016-2022 Rinvex LLC, Some rights reserved.
+(c) 2018-2023 Laravel Cameroun, Some rights reserved.